-- That the evidence for the restorative effects and enhanced wellbeing from being in nature is overwhelming.
+- That the evidence-based research for the restorative effects and enhanced wellbeing from being in nature is overwhelming.

 - That all people are descended from nature-based cultures.
 That through a deeper connection with the natural environment we reconnect with the interconnectedness of the planet and all living things.

 - Given the threats of climate change, mass extinctions and the risk humankind will destroy the thread of life that holds us all together, rediscovering and staying connected with the natural world gives us hope that we can turn this decline around.
 In the words of Joanna Macey – The Great Turning.

 - Above all, the concept of interconnectedness of our internal scape and the external environment – landscape, is now central to how I see the world and our sacred integration with it.

 Live Like the River Flows has DOC approval and consent to guide participants on nine consented tracks here in the Wairarapa – Eight are in the Tararua Forest Park and one in the South, in the Remutaka Forest Park.
 Approval also means I have passed the environmental standards set by DOC, as well as safety standards set by an independent auditor, and are now approved to operate in public conservation areas.
 The use of the logo also confirms that Live Like the River Flows pays fees to DOC to support conservation.

 Live Like the River Flows has a Safety Management System that has been audited and certified by OutdoorsMark against the Safety Audit Standard for Safety management Systems Document Review.
 It complies with Department of Conservation Guidelines 2014, Health and Safety at Work 2015 and all relevant activity safety guidelines.